-Time is always money in the world of creative freelancing.
-Every bit of your working day should be spent on paid jobs for clients if you want to become profitable and enjoy a healthy bank balance.
+Time is money in the world of creative freelancing.
+Every bit of your day should be spent on paid jobs for clients if you want to be profitable and enjoy a healthy bank balance.

-So how do you ensure you're squeezing the most out of a normal work schedule without spending hours and hours at your desk?
+So how do you ensure you're squeezing the most out of a regular work schedule without spending hours and hours at your desk?
 How can you be profitable when freelancing?
-Here are our top tips on how to stay focused...
+Here are our top tips on how to stay focused.